 If it does give output, try to hunt down the source, usually in

-Downloading Java from Oracle - We will be using Java 8 (or Java 7) from Oracle.
+Downloading Java from Oracle - We will be using Java 8 or higher (or Java 7) from Oracle.
 Everything we need from Oracle is in the Java SE (Java Standard Edition) download, that is, the JDK (Java Development Kit) for Java 8.
 Note that the JRE (Java runtime environment) is not enough.
-Download and install the latest JDK (Java SE Development Kit) from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.
-It takes about 160MB of disk space.
-Note that the Java SE installation will install a system JRE, i.e., possibly disrupt other Java development on the system if you need an older Java for some reason, but fine if this system is used only for current Java development.
-Java 8 can be used as a maintenance release of Java 7 or Java 6 for normal Java programming.
+Download and install the latest open-source JDK (version 12) from https://jdk.java.net/12/ Note that the Java SE installation will install a system JRE, i.e., possibly disrupt other Java development on the system if you need an older Java for some reason, but fine if this system is used only for current Java development.
+Java 12 can be used as a maintenance release of Java 8, Java 7, or Java 6 for normal Java programming.

 The environment variable JAVA_HOME tells where the JDK is located on the system (Windows, Linux, or MacOSX).
 Specifically, it is the directory with a bin subdirectory containing java and javac.
 JAVA_HOME is used by programs (other than java and javac) that need access to resources in the JDK.